English Department (ENG)

 ENG 100 Cr.3

-This course offers students additional practice in and strategies for developing writing skills in post-secondary academic contexts.
-Students will be reading, writing, and engaging in a variety of activities that will provide them with opportunities to practice effective writing processes, to develop flexible habits of mind, and to engage in information literacy practices.
-Prerequisite: concurrent enrollment in ENG 110 with English Placement Test (EPT) score of 325 or below.
-Concurrent enrollment in ENG 110 with an EPT score between 330-350 and the Multiple Measures Placement (MMP) may be required as determined by the English department.
-Consent of department.
+This course offers students practice in and strategies for developing writing skills in post-secondary academic contexts.
+Students read, write, and engage in a variety of activities that provides them with opportunities to practice effective writing processes, to develop flexible habits of mind, and to engage in writing research practices.
+Prerequisite: Wisconsin English Placement Test score less than or equal to 335.
 Offered Fall.

 +ENG 110 Cr.3

-This course in composition addresses writing as a symbolic action that writers participate in for multiple purposes, with diverse audiences, and in various genres.
-It emphasizes writing as a thinking process through the learning and practice of rhetorical strategies for inquiry, persuasion, and collaboration in context.
-(Students who qualify with a grade of "C" or better in ENG 110 will be exempt from further writing requirements in the general education skills category, but this does not exempt students from the writing emphasis course requirements.
+In this college-level writing course, students practice writing for a wide range of audiences within and outside the university.
+Students develop skills in analysis, work with a variety of genres, and engage in both primary and secondary research practices.
+This course emphasizes revision, reflection, collaboration, research ethics, and the use of rhetorical strategies as key components of the writing process.
+(Students who qualify with a grade of "C" or better in ENG 110 are exempt from further writing requirements in the general education skills category, but this does not exempt students from the writing emphasis course requirements.
 Students receiving a grade less than "C" must repeat ENG 110.)
-Prerequisite: English Placement Test (EPT) score.
+Prerequisite: ENG 100 or English Placement Test (EPT) score greater than 335.
 Not open for credit for students with credit in ENG 112.
-Offered Fall, Spring.
+Offered Fall, Spring, Summer.

 +ENG 112 Cr.3